Tabby cat: Patterns

 The four known distinct patterns, each having a sound genetic explanation, are the mackerel, classic, ticked, and spotted tabby patterns.

 A fifth pattern is formed by any of the four basic patterns being included as part of a patched pattern.
 A patched tabby is a cat with calico or tortoiseshell markings combined with patches of tabby coat (such cats are called caliby and torbie, respectively, in cat fancy).

 All five patterns have been observed in random-bred populations.
 Several additional patterns are found in specific breeds and so are not as well known.
 For example, a modified classic tabby is found in the Sokoke breed.
 Some of these rarer patterns are because of the interaction of wild and domestic genes, as with the rosette and marbled patterns found in the Bengal breed.

-The coat of a cat can be very important.
-In recent studies, the color and pattern of a cat could impact how long the cat would have to wait to be adopted.
-The lighter the color, the faster the cat would be adopted.
-An orange tabby cat would likely be adopted before a classic tabby.

 Mackerel (striped) tabby

-The mackerel, or striped, tabby pattern is made up of thin vertical, gently curving stripes on the sides of the body.
+The mackerel, or striped, tabby pattern consists of thin vertical stripes that gently curve along the sides of the body.
 These stripes can be continuous or broken into bars and short segments/spots, especially on the flanks and stomach.
-Three or five vertical lines in an 'M' shape almost always appear on the forehead, along with dark lines from the corners of the eyes, one or more crossing each cheek, and of course many stripes and lines at various angles on the neck and shoulder area, on the flanks, and around the legs and tail, marks which are more or less perpendicular to the length of the body part.
+Three or five vertical lines in an "M" shape almost always appear on the forehead, along with dark lines from the corners of the eyes, one or more crossing each cheek, with many stripes and lines at various angles on the neck and shoulder area, on the flanks, and around the legs and tail, marks that are more or less perpendicular to the length of the body part.
 Mackerel tabbies are also called 'fishbone tabbies,' probably doubly named after the mackerel fish.
 Mackerels are the most common among tabbies.

-Classic tabby
+Classic (blotched) tabby

 The classic tabby, also known as blotched tabby, has the 'M' pattern on the forehead but, rather than primarily thin stripes or spots, the body markings are thick curving bands in whorls or a swirled pattern, with a distinctive mark on each side of the body resembling a bullseye.
 80% of modern-day cats have the recessive allele responsible for the classic pattern.
 Black tabbies generally have dark browns, olives, and ochres that stand out more against their black colors.
-Classic tabbies each have a light-coloured "butterfly" pattern on the shoulders and three thin stripes (the center stripe being darkest) running along the spine.
+Classic tabbies each have a light-colored "butterfly" pattern on the shoulders and three thin stripes (the center stripe being the darkest) running along the spine.
 The legs, tail, and cheeks of a classic tabby have thick stripes, bands, and/or bars.
 The gene responsible for the coloring of a classic tabby is recessive.
 Many American shorthair cats demonstrate this pattern.